HOW AND WHY GOD SPEAKS TO US

 Five decades have now passed, and I have experienced the inner voice, the whisper, nudge or inclination on many, many occasions.
 I’ve become attuned to it by being quiet and by seeking the familiar of my body’s internal reaction: the voice of contradiction spoken in the pause of hesitation, affirmation experienced in a burst of joy, and the need to explore deeper thought revealed by tears welling in my eyes.
-When I am unsure, I seek clarity by asking and then testing.
+When I am unsure, I seek clarity by speaking His name out loud, inviting Him into my thoughts or asking for protection.
 If I have strong affirming and/or opposing thoughts, I investigate and immerse myself in deeper questioning or learning while actively listening for my body and mind’s response along the way.
 This is how I talk to my maker and He to me.

 Although I prefer the whispers, I appreciate the thunder as it holds me accountable.
 I believe it is less important how God speaks to us than what we do with what He says.
 The more we learn how to hear and feel His presence, the more ready we will be to recognize His voice when He speaks….especially when He whispers.